habi-dat/user/README.md

 # habi*DAT user module

 This app is a module for the habi\*DAT application platform.
-It acts as a simple overlay to the openLDAP user base and provides hooks to be able to change settings in the other modules of the platform, like Discourse and Nextcloud
+It acts as a simple overlay to the openLDAP user base and provides hooks to be able to change settings in the other modules of the platform, like Discourse and Nextcloud.

+Users can also change their passwords (in OpenLDAP).

+It is licensed under the MIT license (see LICENSE file) and developed in node.js.

+## Background

+(tbd: explain user need and technical difficulties, central authentication and authorization in nextcloud, dokuwiki, discourse).

 ## Installation

+### Requisites

+You will need a running (Open)LDAP-Server and a machine that can run nodejs or have Docker running.

 ### Docker
 (TBD) use the `Dockerfile` and `dev_entrypoint.sh` script.